opsgility/copilot/govcopilot/4_Boost_productivity_Excel.md

 ## Exercise 7 - Create Economic Impact Summary

-Synthesize analysis into comprehensive economic assessment for Commission briefing.
+Synthesize the analysis into a comprehensive economic assessment for Commission briefing.

 1. In the Copilot pane, enter: